passcod/zarc/SPEC.md

 _Byte string._ **Mandatory.**

-A signature computed over the Frame Content Hash using the algorithm defined at the top level.
+A signature computed over the Frame Content Hash.

 Implementations MUST check that the signature is valid (unless "insecure" mode is used).